artyom/update-cloudformation-stack/README.md

 - uses: artyom/update-cloudformation-stack@main
   with:
     stack: my-stack-name
-    key: ParameterName
-    value: NewValue
+    parameters: |
+      Name1=value1
+      Name2=value2
 ```

 ## Inputs

-- `stack` - Name of the CloudFormation stack to update
+- `stack` - name of the CloudFormation stack to update
-- `key` - Name of the stack parameter to update
+- `parameters` - pairs of parameters in the Name=Value format, each pair on a separate line
-- `value` - New value to set for the parameter

 ## AWS Credentials